|YACHI Shigeo||Kyoto University|

 To investigate this positive feedback process, we compare consequences of our watershed governance activities in two extreme watersheds in Asia: the Lake Biwa Watershed (Japan) and the Laguna de Bay Watershed (Philippines).
 The former is an infrastructure-oriented society and the latter a high-nutrient loading society.

-In developed societies, sewage treatment and tap water infrastructure systems have reduced eutrophication and led to greater comfort and convenience.
+In developed societies, sewage treatment and tap water infrastructure systems have reduced eutrophication and improved comfort and convenience.
 Environmental consciousness of formerly familiar nature, however, has diminished.
 What kind of societal interactions with nature enhances human well-being?
 Is it enhanced by infrastructure?
-We want to seek answers to these questions together with a variety of stakeholders.▲PAGE TOP
+Our research seeks answers to these questions together with a variety of stakeholders.